agda/agda-stdlib/paper/paper.md

 A second challenge is that Agda was the first major ITP to fully embrace dependently-typed programming as the default.
 Many definitions in `agda-stdlib` makes use of instrinsic dependent types, with correctness-related invariants being defined as part of, rather than after, the main definition.
 Furthermore, the proofs of the invariants are evidence-bearing terms for the relevant types and therefore can themselves be computed on.
-For example, the final definition of a rational number is a record that alongside the numerator and denominator, contains a third term that proves that the numerator and denominator have no common factors.
+For example, the final definition of a rational number is a record that alongside the numerator and denominator, contains a proof showing that the numerator and denominator have no common factors.
-Using this approach, `agda-stdlib` implements features such as polymorphic n-ary functions [@allais2019generic] and regular expressions which provide proof of membership when compiled and applied.
+Using this approach, `agda-stdlib` implements features such as polymorphic n-ary functions [@allais2019generic] and regular expressions which provide a proof of membership when a string is matched.
 While the widespread use of dependent types provides powerful tools for enforcing code invariants, learning how to design a large, dependently-typed library is an ongoing journey, and we believe the Agda standard library has been one of the first such standard libraries to tackle the challenge.

 Another significant influence on the design of the standard library is Agda’s module system [@ivardeBruin2023] which support lists of parameters whose types are dependent on the value of parameters earlier in the list.
-Many functional languages, such as Haskell [@haskell2010], and ITP libraries, like Lean's MathLib, use type classes as the primary mechanism for ad-hoc polymorphism and overloading syntax.
+Many functional languages, such as Haskell [@haskell2010], and ITP libraries, like Lean's MathLib, use type classes as the primary mechanism for ad-hoc polymorphism and overloaded syntax.
 While Agda supports an alternative to type-classes known as instance arguments [@devriese2011bright], we have found that the use of qualified, parameterised modules can reproduce most of the capabilities of instances/type-classes to abstract operations over unknown types.
 The main benefits of using parameterised modules instead of type-classes is that it allows users to explicitly specify which objects are being used to instantiate the abstract code and removes the overhead of instance search at type-checking time.
 The main drawback is that users may sometimes need to use qualified imports or other similar mechanisms when instantiating the abstract code twice in the same scope.